PeterNdiforchu/Spotify-Music-Project/README.md

 ## Project Objectives

 To get anywhere close to achieving this project I need to set clear objectives and timelines.
 This goals are not set in stone but a sign posts to guide me through out my project.
-Some of this milestones have already been met since I started this project but others have not been met because of conflicting commitments.
-Tick is for met (✅) and Cross is for not met (❌)

 The objectives of this project are: